 Seafile is also one of the highly reliable cloud hosting provider for Linux and other operating systems.
 Like Nextcloud, Seafile also has a mobile and desktop client with which a user can sync data across devices.

-Some prominent features that the tool provides include flexibility, redundant storage, backed up data, lightning-fast speed with the help of SSD and a user-friendly dashboard.
+Some prominent features that the tool provides include flexibility, redundant storage, backed up data, the lightning-fast speed with the help of SSD, and a user-friendly dashboard.

 It is an open-source personal cloud solution for Linux.
 This tool resembles dropbox, which focuses on storing user’s data and encrypting it so that it stays safe.

 StackSync also helps users to share all files and documents, but the files are encrypted at every user’s end, thus minimizing the breach of data.